There are plenty of jobs for animal lovers!

 - Kennel Supervisor – In Las Cruces, New Mexico a kennel needs someone to oversee operations, and lists the salary as between $30,935 and $46,402 annually.
 You need previous experience.

 - Penguin Exhibit Intern – You need to be currently in college to qualify for this position.
 It involves learning about and caring for African penguins.
+Surely on of the best jobs for animal lovers!

 - Rehabilitation Assistant – In Lake Oswego, Oregon a veterinary office needs help with animals which are recovering from injuries.
 You need a vet tech degree.